lxnt/fgtestbed/README.rst

 On the Dwarf Fortress side, it requires *some* installation of version 34.10 or 34.11.
 Standard and custom tile sets and graphics sets are supported.

-Python 3.2, python3-lxml, python3-yaml, trunk PyOpenGL, pgreloaded, libSDL 2.0,
+Python 3.2, python3-lxml, python3-yaml, python3-gi (pygobject), gir1.2-pango-1.0,
-SDL_image and SDL_ttf are the code dependencies.
+Pango itself,  trunk PyOpenGL, pgreloaded, libSDL 2.0 and SDL2_image are the code dependencies.

 Getting started